Talan122/TheSquareRootOf10/README.md

 Haven't even made the questline up to Steam yet ._.

 Issues/Pull Requests are appretiated.
-For issues, please try and give good detail into the issue, thanks!
+For issues, please try and give good detail into the issue, (or, alternatively for suggestions, give us details on how and why your suggestion should be added,) thanks!